 - Ask a friend or coworker, if one is nearby.
 (Don't do this without Googling the error message and talking to the rubber duck first, because it's likely that they are going to have to perform those steps for you.)

-- Post the question on a forum, like Stack Overflow, or in a chatroom, like IRC
+- Post the question on a programming forum, Stack Overflow, or in a chatroom, like IRC

-If you don't want to carry around a rubber duck, you could use an animal sticker or even a dinosaur.
+If you don't want to carry around a rubber duck, you could use an animal sticker or even a dinosaur for a reminder.